JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 ## Differential Equations (SciML)

 [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) is a widely used Julia library for solving ordinary, stochastic, delay, any many more types of differential equations.
 Below are the proposed projects in this area.
 Technical writers may wish to do a combination of these projects.
-The mentors for the JuliaDiffEq projects are [Chris Rackauckas](https://github.com/ChrisRackauckas) and [Kanav Gupta](https://github.com/kanav99).
+The mentors for the JuliaDiffEq projects are [Chris Rackauckas](https://github.com/ChrisRackauckas), [Kanav Gupta](https://github.com/kanav99), and [Sam Isaacson](https://github.com/isaacsas).

 Here are some possible projects: